Contingent Workforce Management Guide

 2. Unlike employees, contingent workers are only hired either for a defined period of time or for a specific project.

 3. Some contingent workers are not eligible for the same benefits that employees are entitled to, such as vacation time, sick pay, bonuses or retirement plans.
-However, this can become confusing as it differs depending on the category of worker and the location they are being sourced.
-T4 or W2 contingent workers sourced via a staffing agency, for example, are entitled to classic employee benefits - although it’s typically the staffing agency who provides these benefits and not the hiring organization.
+However, this can become confusing as it differs depending on the category or worker and the location they are beings sourced.
+T4 or W2 contingent workers are sourced via a staffing agency, for example are entitled to classic employee benefits although it's typically the staffing agency who provides these benefits and not the hiring organization.

-How an Organization Can Benefit From Non-Employee Workers
+How an Organization Can Benefit From Contingent Workers

 Contingent workforce benefits